CityOfPhiladelphia/phila.gov-router/README.md

 Lambda@Edge function for handling redirects and rewrites

 ## usage
-Store your redirect and rewrite rules in `rules.txt`.
+Store your redirect and rewrite rules in `rules.txt`

 ```
 /otis                     301 http://www.phillyotis.com